onezisone/Course3/README.md

 `tidyData <- aggregate(. ~subject + activity, Data, mean)`

-Order Tidy Data according to subject and activity
+Order Tidy Data according to subject and activity and Write tidyData into a text file

 `tidyData <- tidyData[order(tidyData$subject,tidyData$activity),]`

-Write tidyData into a text file

 `write.table(tidyData, file = "TidyDataSet.txt", row.names = FALSE)`

-##Description of the variables in the tiny_data.txt file
+##Description of the variables in the TinyDataSet.txt file
 General description of the file:
- - Dimensions of the dataset: 10299 x 68
+ - Dimensions of the dataset:

+`10299 x 68`

- - Variables present in the dataset: Refer to CodeBook.md in this repository
+ - Variables present in the dataset:

+`Refer to CodeBook.md in this repository`